-1. juniors and seniors with a minimum QPA of 2.25; 2. approval of the Advisory Committee on Pre-Ministerial Education; 3.
-Completion of an Academic Internship Contract obtained from the Career Development Center.
-Refer to the section on "Internships" in this chapter for additional information about internship procedures; and 4. complete RELG 260 (for church settings) or RELG 261 (for non-congregational ministry settings).
+1. juniors and seniors with a minimum QPA of 2.25; 2. approval of the Advisory Committee on Pre-Ministerial Education; 3. completion of an Academic Internship Contract obtained from the Career Development Center.
+Refer to the section on "Internships" or additional information about internship procedures; and 4. complete RELG 260 (for church settings) or RELG 261 (for non-congregational ministry settings).

 Because literary study is central to the work of the minister, persons interested in preparing for professional service in the clergy should elect a rich program of language study.
-Pre-Seminarians are strongly advised to consult with members of the religious studies program about language requirements.
+Pre-seminarians are strongly advised to consult with members of the religious studies program about language options.